BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/tabs.md

 #### 3.2.1 empty tab
 #### 3.2.2 empty tab
 #### 3.2.3 empty tab
-### content inside tab
+### Follow up
+see tab 5. to learn how to add content below the sub-tabset

-## 4. sub-sub-tabs?
+## 4. Sub-sub-tabs?
 You may think that subsequent tabsets can be added by further adjusting the header designation.
 Alas, you'd get this error if you'd try:

 ![error_nodeiterator.webp](/meta/tabsets/error_nodeiterator.webp)

 Sub-sub-tabs are currently not possible.
 Hopefully that will change going forward.

-## 5. continue
+## 5. Follow up
 If you want to add content below the sub-tabset inside the tab, create a new header with the same designation as the sub-tabset header.
+In this example: "### follow up"
-Otherwise, use the same designation as the tabset.
+To add content below the tabset, use the same designation as the tabset.
-In this example: "# Template"
+Here "# Templates"

 # Templates